jlrickert/zet/docs/272/README.md

 # Arch linux setup on terra

 Terra is my old desktop that I use for development.
+The main reason that I develop on my desktop instead of on my newer faster labtop is that the labtop has a newer NVIDIA gpu that can run NVIDIA broadcast that I use for streaming.

 ## Bootrap the system